zuozhenggh/learning-library/analytics-library/oas-oml-workshop/intro/intro.md

 ## About this Workshop

-Thiss workshop is designed to illustrates how organizations can blend the capabilities found in both of these offerings to uncover value across the entire data lifecycle in a way that holistically meets the needs of both **citizen & professional** data scientists.
+Thiss workshop is designed to illustrate how organizations can blend the capabilities found in both of these offerings to uncover value across the entire data lifecycle in a way that holistically meets the needs of both **citizen & professional** data scientists.

 ### About Product/Technology